How To Control Uric Acid

-The fruit of Terminalia bellerica has been used in Ayurvedic medicine for decades for the removal of kidney stones and several other health concerns.
+The fruit of Terminalia bellerica has been used in Ayurvedic medicine for decades for the removal of kidney stones and several other reported benefits.
 Its high tannin content appears to inhibit xanthin oxidase which in turn controls uric acid.

-Critically this extract is available without prescription to anyone wanting to reduce uric acid levels, such as gout sufferers.
-It should help prevent the manufacture of uric acid from the purines in the food we eat.
+Critically this extract is available without prescription to anyone wanting to reduce uric acid levels such as gout sufferers before gout develops.
+It should help prevent uric acid manufacture from the purines in the food we eat.

 Tips to control uric acid

 The control of uric acid is important since this compound can cause damage to our joints, soft tissues and organs as well as increasing the risk of kidney, heart, and brain disease.
 I have listed some tips to help maintain lower uric acid levels:

 Limit purine rich foods – an obvious one, limiting red meat, pork, lamb and seafood will help reduce uric acid levels.

 Do not drink excessive amounts of alcohol – alcohol interferes with the removal of uric acid from the body.

 Maintain good kidney health – since 90% of high levels of uric acid arise from the inability to excrete this quickly, maintaining healthy kidney function is beneficial.

 Consider taking a daily supplement containing Terminalia bellerica such as Life Extension Uric Acid Control.
 This is supplement works to help control uric acid levels within a healthy range without side effects.